The College Scorecard is an effort

 College Scorecard data are downloaded from the Department of Education.
 We last retrieved this data on April 27, 2020.

 In November 2019, College Scorecard released program-level loan and earnings data at the CIP-4 (see CIP Codes) level for most institutions.
 Ididio shares this data in two ways.
 First, we aggregate the program-level data to create a robust picture of debt and starting salaries for each program to help people broadly which choosing which degree or certificate to pursue.
 Second, we share the data directly in our program listings for each institution.
 In both cases, but especially in the latter case, there are issues with the way this data is collected that warrant a cautious interpretation of the values shared:

 There are unreleased suppression rules that cause many institutions' data from being fully shared.
 In particular, there are many cases in which we have some loan or earnings data, but no information to allow us to determine the percentage of program graduates for whom the earnings or loan data applies.
-Adding to this lack of clarity regarding inclusion is the fact at a student who received federal loan aid as an undergraduate will be in the NSDL system and would then have data reported for any subsequent graduate work, even if further loans are not required.

 The data is reported at the CIP-4 level which may combine several institution degree fields.